rzeldent/esp32-smartdisplay/README.md

   - TFT_ORIENTATION_PORTRAIT_INV (rotated 180 degrees)
   - TFT_ORIENTATION_LANDSCAPE_INV (rotated 270/-90 degrees)

-- Mirrored (optional)
+- Flipped/Mirrored (optional)
-  Some TFT batches seem to have the contents mirrored (vertical orientation flipped).
+  Some TFT batches seem to have the contents mirrored and flipped.
-  The flag TFT_MIRRORED compensates for this anomaly.
+  The flag TFT_FLIPPEDMIRRORED compensates for this (production?) anomaly.

 - LCD Panel RGB order (if red and blue are swapped on the display, optional)
   - TFT_PANEL_ORDER_RGB